Learn about managing risks, vendors and change in the first part of a two-part interview with financial-services security expert Eric Holmquist.

 security governance program in financial services?

-Eric Holmquist: There are a couple of key elements that I see
+Eric Holmquist: There are a couple of key elements that I see in people designing

 their programs.
 The first is cross functional governance.
 I see a lot of